ritza-co/learn-python-the-right-way/manuscript/chapter-7.md

 print("Goodbye!")
 ```

-A> **Hint: Think about where you want the exit test to happen.**
+ **Hint: Think about where you want the exit test to happen.**

-A>
-A> Once you’ve recognized that you need a loop to repeat something, think about its terminating condition — when will I want to stop iterating?
+Once you’ve recognized that you need a loop to repeat something, think about its terminating condition — when will I want to stop iterating?
 Then figure out whether you need to do the test before starting the first (and every other) iteration, or at the end of the first (and every other) iteration, or perhaps in the middle of each iteration.
 Interactive programs that require input from the user or read from files often need to exit their loops in the middle or at the end of an iteration, when it becomes clear that there is no more data to process, or the user doesn’t want to play our game anymore.

 ## 7.17.
 An example
 The following program implements a simple guessing game: